tfpauly/privacy-proxy/draft-private-access-tokens.md

 An attacker that can intermediate the channel between Client and Origin can observe a TokenChallenge, and can view a Token being presented for authentication to an Origin.
-Scoping the TokenChallenge nonce to the Client HTTP session prevents Tokens being collected in one session and then presented to the Origin in another.
+Scoping the TokenChallenge nonce to the Client HTTP session prevents Tokens from being collected in one session and then presented to the Origin in another.
 Note that an Origin cannot distinguish between a connection to a single Client and a connection to an attacker intermediating multiple Clients.
 Thus, it is possible for an attacker to collect and later present Tokens from multiple clients over the same